-The Seventh Cup offers a completely new way in to the fascinating world of tea.
+The Seventh Cup offers a new perspective on what quality in tea is

 Our company started from a strong will to make a difference in the world.
 We believe in true quality, which goes hand in hand with respect for people and the nature.